Birzeit University in Palestine

 The University of Siegen was founded in the city of Siegen in 1972.
-It is located centrally in the Siegerland – in an area that is bordering the three German federal states of Hesse, North Rhine-Westphalia and Rhineland-Palatine.
-Founded as a comprehensive university, the University of Siegen brings together theoretical and practical training, as well as a regional approach in its study programmes and research.
+It is located centrally in the Siegerland – in an area that is bordering the three German federal states of Hessen, North Rhine-Westphalia and Rhineland-Palatine.
+Founded as a comprehensive university, the University of Siegen brings together theoretical and practical training, as well as a regional approach in its study programs and research.
 It strives for equal opportunities and enhanced permeability in the educational system.
-Today the University of Siegen hosts more than 19.000 students in a variety of degree programmes across four different faculties.
-More than 11% of the students come from other countries.
+Today the University of Siegen hosts more than 18.500 students in a variety of degree programs across four different faculties.
+More than 12% of the students are internationals.

 The Siegerland has a long history of iron mining and working, dating back to 600 BC.
 Today, the region is still known for a strong metal working industry, but also promotes itself as a touristic area, and as a source of minerals and fossils.